objectified-framework/objectified/objectified-db/docs/schema.md

 When data is assigned to a field from a class instantiation, that data can be indexed by the system, and can be used to cross-reference data between other instantiated classes using internal tooling.

+## property

+A property is an assignment of a field to a name and default properties which can be used by a class in order to define its schema.

+## class

+This is a storage mechanism that defines a schema for the data it can contain.
+Think of a `Class` as the same as a `Class` in other languages, where it can define the names of properties it stores, along with the data type for each property.

+## class_property

+This defines the properties that are attached to a `Class`, defining its schema.